-Output 7.7.2 $2^2 \times 3$ Mixed-Level Design Using Point Replication
+Output 8.7.2 $2^2 \times 3$ Mixed-Level Design Using Point Replication

-Note the difference between the designs in Output 7.7.1 and Output 7.7.2.
-In design replication, the mixed-level design is given by $AB \otimes C$ , while for point replication the mixed-level design is given by $C \otimes AB$ , where $\otimes$ denotes the direct product.
-In design replication, you can view the DESIGNREP= data set as nested outside the design, while in point replication, you can view the POINTREP= data set as nested inside the design.
+Note the difference between the designs in Output 8.7.1 and Output 8.7.2.
+In design replication, the mixed-level design is given by $AB \otimes C$, whereas for point replication the mixed-level design is given by $C \otimes AB$, where \otimes denotes the direct product.
+In design replication, you can view the DESIGNREP= data set as nested outside the design; in point replication, you can view the POINTREP= data set as nested inside the design.

-Example 7.8: Mixed-Level Design Using Pseudo-Factors
+Example 8.8: Mixed-Level Design Using Pseudofactors

-NOTE: See Mixed-Level Designs Using Pseudo-Factors in the SAS/QC Sample Library.
+NOTE: See Mixed-Level Designs Using Pseudofactors in the SAS/QC Sample Library.

-If the numbers of levels for the factors of the mixed-level design are all powers of the same prime power q, you can construct the design by using pseudo-factors, where the levels of k q-level pseudo-factors are associated with the levels of a single derived factor with $q^k$ levels.
-Refer to Section 5 of Chakravarti (1956) and see the section "Types of Factors" on page 680 for details.
+If the numbers of levels for the factors of the mixed-level design are all powers of the same prime power q, you can construct the design by using pseudofactors, where the levels of k q-level pseudofactors are associated with the levels of a single derived factor that has q^k levels.
+For more information, see Chakravarti (1956, sec.
+5) and the section "Types of Factors" on page 646.